2206080/CS220AU-DP-2022/index.md

 Analysis:

-My V&R Map demonstrated that in the past I employed the internet for a bit of research for any homework or project I may have due, but it was primarily employed for entertainment and personal reasons.
-Right now, though it has some extra additions like Netflix for personal use, it is more balanced with its use on university projects and research.
-In the future, I hope to cut out the entertainment parts that are less relevant to me to make room for other things and to focus primarily on work and institutional factors, as social media and the like easily spiral out of control fairly quickly.
+ In the past my online activities were effectively exclusively personal with a large chunk of that being residential focussed on playing games and socialising with friends and strangers alike, with a frequent use of sites such as youtube to watch videos or listen to music for entertainment.My V&R Map demonstrated that in the past I employed the internet for a bit of research for any homework or project I may have due, but it was primarily employed for entertainment and personal reasons.
+Right now, it demonstrates the use of a plethora of personal resident activities like social media, but includes a small but wide field of institutional uses like my university email and some research for projects like this one or something related to my other endeavours at university.
+Both in the past and now my use of the internet has been to a large degree personal, and has also contributed to procrastination, to prevent this I am hoping to shift my digital identity to utilise a lot less residential still maintain some social media, but to limit addictive sites like youtube shorts for example, and youtube in general to prevent being lead astray from my work.
+This would lead to a more productive use of time and hence it is a challenge.

 What is the relationship between existential threats and AI?